PDXPythonPirates/pyrate-stocks/README.md

 	- _Method 1_:  from cmd or terminal, run

 			`conda create -n myenv python=3.8`.
-		_Note: python3.8 was the version used to create this app_

 	- _Method 2_: from cmd or terminal, run

 			`python3 -m venv myenv`.